vitaly-t/pg-promise/README.md

 with `RELEASE / ROLLBACK TO name` for inner save-points.

-This library automatically executes all such transaction and savepoint commands, with unique savepoint names, based on the transaction level.
+This library automatically executes all such transaction and savepoint commands, with unique savepoint names, based on the transaction level, plus index within the current level, in the form of `sp_x_y`.

+In the name, `x` is the transaction level, starting with `1` (because `0` is the top-level transaction that does not use savepoints).
+And `y` represents sub-transaction order/index within the current level, starting with `1`.
+So the first savepoint on the top level will be named `sp_1_1`.

 ### Configurable Transactions